 The MDA web page has information about dealer requirements.
 The department hopes this document provides useful guidance about dealer licenses and the related requirements.
 If you have additional questions, please use the contact information and resources provided.

 What is the agricultural pesticide sales fee and surcharge?

-Persons selling agricultural pesticide to end-users for use in Minnesota must collect Minnesota Gross Sales Fee at a rate of 0.55% of the sale price and the ACRRA Surcharge at a rate of 0.17% (Note: ACRRA Surcharge assessed fees have changed to 0.17% effective 1/1/2018) of the sale price of agriculture pesticide products sold.
-Dealers must collect the fee and surcharge totaling at a rate of 0.72% and pay those fees and surcharges collected to the Minnesota Department of Agriculture.
+Persons selling agricultural pesticide to end-users for use in Minnesota must collect Minnesota Gross Sales Fee at a rate of 0.55% of the sale price and the ACRRA Surcharge at a rate of 0.32% (Note: ACRRA Surcharge assessed fees increased, effective 1/1/2022.) of the sale price of agriculture pesticide products sold.
+Dealers must collect the fee and surcharge totaling at a rate of 0.87% and pay those fees and surcharges collected to the Minnesota Department of Agriculture.

 Can dealers charge the Minnesota Gross Sales fee and ACRRA surcharge on non-agricultural pesticides or other products sold?